icm-uw/hpc-docs/README.md

 ## How to contribute - ICM internal workflow

-The `app-bot` runner is configure to automaticaly build, test and deploy the webpage.
+The `CI` runner is configure to automaticaly build, test and deploy the webpage.
 Just modify `somepage.md`, then commit changes to the master branch.

-## How to host the tutorials - general workflow
+## How to host the tutorials on your local PC - general workflow

 This short tutorial will show you how to serve the webpage at you local machine and test your changes.
 Tested on Ubuntu.